viveksahu26/url_shortner/README.md

 3) Execute main program.

     `go run main.go`

+    You can provide your custom port

+     `go run main.go  5000`

 *NOTE:*: Make sure that Port 8080 is free.
-For customize port you need to make changes in the codebase.
+By defaul Port is 8080.
+But you can customize accordingly by passing port number after command(go run main.go).

 4) Check the health of program